Takeoff to wheels down

 The fuel tank inside the left wing is unusually full, and the resulting lack of air space in the tank causes a rupture, sending fuel pouring out with great force when debris from the tire strikes the wing, creating a shock wave that weakens the tank.

 Debris, which flies into the landing gear bay, severs power wiring for the landing gear, making it impossible to retract the gear as the aircraft climbs.
-Sparks produced by this broken wiring ignites fuel from the ruptured fuel tank and the accident also causes a reduction of thrust from Engine 1 and 2.
+Sparks produced by this broken wiring ignite fuel from the ruptured fuel tank and the accident also causes a reduction of thrust from Engines 1 and 2.

 This lack of thrust, the high drag caused by the inability to retract the landing gear, together with fire damage to the flight controls, make it impossible for the crew to control the aircraft, with the result that it crashes into a hotel in nearby Gonesse two minutes after takeoff, killing all 109 people on board and four people in the hotel (with another person in the hotel critically injured).